Current Legislative Updates and Board Legislative Positions as of September 6, 2024

 SB 1526 (Committee on Business, Professions and Economic Development) Consumer affairs.

 Summary: Current law establishes the Department of Consumer Affairs in the Business, Consumer Services, and Housing Agency.
 Current law establishes various entities within the department for the licensure, regulation, and discipline of various professions and vocations.
 Current law establishes the Professions and Vocations Fund in the State Treasury, which consists of specified special funds and accounts.
-Other existing law, the Naturopathic Doctors Act, establishes the Naturopathic Doctor’s Fund in the State Treasury.
-This bill would include the Naturopathic Doctor’s Fund in those special funds and accounts in the Professions and Vocations Fund.
+The Naturopathic Doctors Act establishes the Naturopathic Doctor's Fund in the State Treasury.
+This bill would include the Naturopathic Doctor's Fund in those special funds and accounts in the Professions and Vocations Fund.

 Position: Board Sponsored